bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/live-reload-gulp.md

 Authors: Talha Mansoor
 ---

 Elegant has setup [gulp.js](https://gulpjs.com/) and [BrowserSync](https://www.browsersync.io/) for LiveReload feature to its developers and documentation writers.
-This is a better alternative to the [Python LiveReload solution that Pelican offers by default]({filename}./live-reload-python.md).title: (.*)
+This is a better alternative to the [Python LiveReload solution that Pelican offers by default]({filename}./live-reload-python.md).
-date: 2021-03-31

-date: 2021-03-30

 You need to run following steps only once, to setup the LiveReload using gulp.